Please be aware of scams that can affect investors.

 See latest monthly factsheet below for performance history.

 |Net Dividend Yield||3.26%|

 Source: Morningstar, NAV = Net Asset Value, excluding income.

 Registered in Scotland as an Investment Company Number 137448

 The objective of the Company is to provide a high and growing dividend and capital growth from an investment in a portfolio invested principally in the ordinary shares of smaller UK companies and UK fixed income securities.

-In this webcast, Phil Webster gives an update covering the half yearly report to 30 June 2013.
-The update will cover a wide range of subjects including performance, a sector breakdown, twenty largest investments and an outlook.
+In this webcast Phil Webster gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.

 Smaller companies continued to weaken through June although volatility has been more muted over the month.
 The FTSE Small Cap (ex Investment Companies Index) fell 1.3% on a total return basis after a 0.7% fall in the previous month.
 Despite weakness in the last two months over the first half of the year smaller companies as a whole are up 0.4% on a total return basis.
 Overall despite stock specific volatility that we have seen in the Trust the market as a whole hasn’t performed badly especially when you put it in the context of the last couple of years where shareholders have seen exceptionally strong returns.